zynxhealth/documentation/README.md

 API Additions and Changes:

 * The API now implements the PlanDefinition resource (previously there were separate order-sets and plans-of-care resources)
-	* The type is specified within the PlanDefition as documented [here](http://build.fhir.org/plandefinition-definitions.html#PlanDefinition.type)
+	* The type is specified within the PlanDefinition as documented [here](http://build.fhir.org/plandefinition-definitions.html#PlanDefinition.type)
 * Limited [search on focus and venue](./search.md) have been added.
 Currently requires the usage of the Ids for the [focus](focus_id.md) and [venue](venue_id.md).

 PlanDefinition Content Additions: